 To assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
 OJP will require any award recipient, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
-(Submission of performance measures data is not required for the application.)
 Performance measures for this solicitation are as follows:

-Objective Performance Measure(s) Data Grantee Provides Provide safer, more effective tools and technologies for use by criminal justice agencies Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
-Quality of the research as assessed by peer reviewers.
-A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States.
+Objective Performance Measure(s) Data Grantee Provides Develop and analyze information and data on social media's influence on law enforcement practices and outcomes, with clear implications for criminal justice policy and practice in the United States.
+1. Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
+2. Quality of the research as assessed by peer reviewers.
 3. Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
-4. If applicable, number of fielded technologies.
-Quarterly financial reports, semi-annual progress reports, and a final progress report.
-If applicable, each data set that was collected, acquired, or modified in conjunction with the project.
-5. If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
-4. If applicable, description of fielded technologies.
-5. If applicable, citation to report(s)/documents.
+4. If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
+1. A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States.
+2. Quarterly financial reports, semiannual progress reports, and a final progress report.
+3. If applicable, each data set that was collected, acquired, or modified in conjunction with the project.
+4. If applicable, citation to report(s)/documents.

 OJP does not require applicants to submit performance measures data with their applications.
 Instead, applicants should discuss in their application their proposed methods for collecting data for performance measures.
-Refer to the section "What an Application Should Include" on page 10 for additional information.
+Refer to the section "What an Application Should Include" on page 9 for additional information.